 NYCEDC, in partnership with City agencies and local stakeholders, is committed to smart, community-driven investments that will better connect the Downtown Far Rockaway neighborhood to job centers, increase economic opportunity, and improve the quality of life for the people who call the area home.

 Far Rockaway is a neighborhood in the easternmost section of the Rockaway Peninsula in Queens Community District 14.
-Located at the terminus of the A train and the Long Island Railroad, and within walking distance from both Jamaica Bay and Rockaway’s famed boardwalk along the Atlantic Ocean beachfront, Far Rockaway is home to a diverse community of residents and businesses.
+Located at the terminus of the A train and the Long Island Railroad, and within walking distance from both Jamaica Bay and Rockaway’s famed boardwalk, Far Rockaway is home to a diverse community of residents and businesses.
 Downtown Far Rockaway is the historic commercial core of the Rockaway Peninsula and is anchored by the Central Avenue, Mott Avenue, and Beach 20th Street retail corridors.
-The downtown faces many challenges, including retail vacancies, a lack of community services, amenities, housing options, and quality open space for residents and visitors.
+The downtown has historically faced many challenges, including retail vacancies, a lack of community services, amenities, housing options, and quality open space for residents and visitors.

-Downtown Far Rockaway is poised for a transformation.
-Major new developments will better connect the neighborhood, increase economic opportunity, and improve the quality of life for the people who call the area home.
+Today Downtown Far Rockaway is undergoing a transformation, and major new developments will better connect the neighborhood, increase economic opportunity, and improve the quality of life for the people who call the area home.
 Based on feedback from community leaders, business owners, and residents, the de Blasio administration is investing in Downtown Far Rockaway’s existing infrastructure—as well as supporting new commercial and residential developments—to strengthen and revitalize this community.

 Downtown Far Rockaway Working Group